Board of Trustees Policy

 - The police department and campus public safety

 - Victim Services

-Upon completion of the investigation, the individual(s) who made the complaint and the individual(s) against whom the complaint was made will be advised of the results of the investigation in writing and, where a remedy is determined to be appropriate, to inform the parties of the steps that will be taken to remedy the situation.
+Upon completion of the investigation, the individual(s) who made the complaint and the individual(s) against whom the complaint was made will be advised of the results of the investigation in writing and any sanctions that were imposed.
+Any remedies afforded to the complainant will be confidential and supportive measure may be continued after an outcome determination is reached.